 Cloud native security platforms have some fundamental requirements.
 You’ll find them all in SUSE NeuVector 5.0.

 Security must go deep and be able to block at runtime.
-Vulnerability management, posture hardening, compliance checking, event monitoring and post analysis are all good practices that are inherent in SUSE NeuVector.
-For production applications, security needs to be able to block malicious activities in real time and in the first place.
-The network, as the most common attack surface, must be guarded with proper technology so hackers cannot peek then attack with zero-day or unpatched Common Vulnerabilities and Exposures (CVEs) or even distributed denial-of-service (DDoS) attacks.
+Vulnerability management, posture hardening, compliance checking, event monitoring and post-analysis are all good practices that are inherent in SUSE NeuVector.
+For production applications, security needs to be able to block malicious activities in real-time and in the first place.
+As the most common attack surface, the network must be guarded with proper technology so hackers cannot peek and then attack with zero-day or unpatched Common Vulnerabilities and Exposures (CVEs) or even distributed denial-of-service (DDoS) attacks.

 Security needs to be able to stop the bad modules or containers from rolling into the pipeline.
 For example, unpatched Log4J modules should be tagged from the supply chain.
 With SUSE NeuVector 5.0, the new advanced WAF and DLP sensors can be used to customize and block any suspicious network payload with application context awareness.
 For example, you can quickly apply a Log4j WAF policy so that all the running clusters will be protected from this type of attack in seconds.

 Security platforms must be easy to use and simple to manage.
 As a pure container-native solution, SUSE NeuVector can be deployed, managed and updated through any container management platform, including Rancher, OpenShift, Amazon EKS, IBM IKS, Microsoft AKS, Google GKE or vanilla Kubernetes.
 Whether you are on a single cloud, private cloud or multi-cloud environment, SUSE NeuVector can manage the security for all your clusters together.
 With Rancher integration in 5.0, single sign-on capabilities make this even easier.